 Coastal urban ecology studies that met the defined keywords included a total of 237 articles from 51 countries, involving 137 different coastal cities.
-Form those, most of the research was carry out in three countries: USA presenting 38 articles published studing 20 different cities, China with 20 articles from 10 different cities , and Australia with also 20 articles published developed in 10 different cities (Fig. 2).
+Form those, most of the research was carried out in three countries: USA presenting 38 articles published, which included 20 different cities, China with 20 articles from 10 different cities , and Australia also with 20 articles, including 10 different cities (Fig. 2).
 The timeline of publications shows that coastal urban ecology appeared for the first time in 1979.
-However, it was not until 1993 that another study related to the field was published.
-After that year, two periods can be defined: between 1993 and 2000, and between 2002 and the present.
-During the first period, the number of publications was below five articles per year.
-During the second period, articles were increasing with time.
-Particularly, years 2016 and 2019 showed more than 20 publications per year.
+However, it was not until 1995 that another study related to the field was published.
+Between 1995 and 2005, the number of publications was below five articles per year.
+After 2005 more articles can be found, particularly in years 2016 and 2019 which showed more than 20 publications per year.
 The publications are mostly journal articles with 84.97% of the total, proceedings papers represented 9.7%, book chapters 2.11%, and reviews 2.11%, as well.

+Figure X shows the number of research articles published a year associated to different clasifications.
+The main disciplinary focus of research has consistently come from ecology with an average representation of X% of studies for the whole study period.
+Studies have mainly considerd spatial scales such as XXXXX (NO SE QUE ES SPATIAL, PONER EJEMPLO DE ALGUNOS PAPERS) and have increasingly included temporal dimensions.
+Quantitative studies have dominated the literature during the past 10 years.
+Modelling studies which QUE HACEN have begun to be included in the past 4 years.
+When looking at the main study subject it is interesting to note that the study of pollution and human impacts and human adaptations have dominated the literature.
+These articles mainly research…..
+DE QUE SE TRATAN!.

+CAMBIAR ORDEN DE GRAFICOS: 1ero disciplinary focus; Aproximation of study; type of analysis study component y finalmente study subject.

+According to study models a significant number of publications were focused on physical aspects (52.74%) such as pollutants, risk towards natural hazard measurements.
+Many studies used remote sensing approaches (%).
+These were followed by biologically focused studies (21.94%) such as birds, invertebrates, and plants, and social (16.03%) such as bioclimatic confort, human activities and cultural heritage, and sustainable cities (Fig. 5).
+Considering all the study models, pollutant measurments studies showed the highest number of articles (16.46%), followed by risk measurments (9.71%), and birds (9.28%).
+Additionally, mentions about contamination in this review showed that pollution was present in 35% of the articles, being atmospheric pollution the most common referenced and natural disasters in 18% of the articles, being flooding the most common.

 During the years, most of the articles published in coastal urban ecology have been developed in urbanized areas between 1 and 5 million inhabitants, considered in this article as “large cities”.
-Exploring city size, coastal areas with less than 100,000 inhabitats presented the lowest number of publications (Fig. 3).
+Exploring city size, coastal areas with less than 100,000 inhabitants presented the lowest number of publications (Fig. 3).
 The distribution of research according to cities’ population show to be heterogeneous and ranges from Shishmaref in the US, with 254 people, to Tokio, Japan, with more than 20 million people.
 Heterogeneity can also be observed within countries with research performed in more than one city.
 Highest dispersion was shown by Japan (areas between 990,285 and 22 million people), India (areas between 201,026 and 15,8 million people), and China (areas between 555,693 and 14,7 million people) (Fig. 4).

-According to study models a significant number of publications were focused on physical aspects (52.74%) such as pollutants, risk measurments, and remote sensing.
-These were followed by biologically focused studies (21.94%) such as birds, invertebrates, and plants, and social (16.03%) such as bioclimatic confort, human activities and cultural heritage, and sustainable cities (Fig. 5).
-Considering all the study models, pollutant measurments studies showed the highest number of articles (16.46%), followed by risk measurments (9.71%), and birds (9.28%).
-Additionally, mentions about contamination in this review showed that pollution was present in 35% of the articles, being atmospheric pollution the most common referenced and natural disasters in 18% of the articles, being flooding the most common.

 Most of the research in coastal urban ecolgy was developed at near shore terrestrial environments, presenting more than 160 articles (Fig. 6).
-This is followed, in a decreacing order, by intertidal areas, coastal atmosphere, benthic, and pelagic environments.
+This is followed, in a decreasing order, by intertidal areas, coastal atmosphere, benthic, and pelagic environments.